Prva Srpska Televizija: 2009 layoffs

 On 20 August 2009, ahead of its third full season on the air, Fox televizija initiated massive cost-cutting measures.
 The move had the biggest effect on the network's news division, where 60% of the employees (on-air personalities and technical staff) were laid off.
 On the same occasion, the network canceled the morning news program Fox 900 sekundi that had been on the air for less than a year.
 Fox televizija's spokesperson said the layoffs were initiated due to the "financial consequences of the economic crisis".
 In total, around sixty of Fox televizija's full-time employees, including the news division head Tanja Vidojević, were laid off as well as tens of contractors as part of cost-cutting measures throughout News Corp's assets worldwide during the spring and summer 2009 following heavy losses reported by News Corp at the beginning of the year.
-In September 2010, Fox televizija changed its name to Prva srpska televizija.
+On 20 September 2010, Fox televizija changed its name to Prva srpska televizija.

 2009–10 season

 A new, third full season began on 8 October 2009, with shows such as Fajront Republika, by Zoran Kesić, and Ludi Kamen, with Srđan Karanović, but from this season with Aleksandra Obradović as well, and the new show Mame u štrajku.
 On the next day the quiz Serbian Open began, with Serbian contestants.
 On 19 October 2009, the drama series Na terapiji, recorded from December 2008 to March 2009, which contains 45 episodes, and the reality show Survivor Serbia 2 began.
 The programme Posle kafe was replaced by the programme Važne stvari.

 On 12 October 2009, Fox televizija introduced an all-new visual identity.
 The background color is orange; in the foreground, for the television logo, the letter "X" is emphasized, instead of the letter "O".
 There is also new theme music.
 The television logo was dropped from upper right corner of the screen, less than three years after launching.
-The new slogan is Uključi se! ("Tune In!"), and their website was also redesigned.
-On same day, the studio for Fox Vesti was changed, with the presence of the television logo in upper left corner of the screen, it now looks very different: only the televisions are in the background, while the rest is colored in black, and some light effects in orange color were added.
-Instead of blue, the inscription is now orange, and there is no pipe behind the board that separated the studio from the editorial area.
+The new slogan became Uključi se! ("Tune In!"), and their website was also redesigned.
+On same day, the studio for Fox Vesti was also changed.